fbpx

 Do Tankless Water Heaters Make Noise?

 Tankless water heaters (check out our tankless water heater installation service) are pretty quiet machines, all things considered.
 Where with tank-based units you might hear such noises like pressurized sediment buildup banging around the tank, the on-demand heating of a tankless water heater eliminates a lot of places where noise can emerge.
 Despite having a design that minimizes noise, tankless water heaters are still subject to occasionally getting chatty.
 Most of the noises are normal and to be expected, but some abnormal noises can point to malfunctions in the unit’s operation that are worth inspecting.
 It is important to remember that servicing your tankless water heater without a certification can void the manufacturer’s warranty of your unit.
 Furthermore, to mitigate any risks that are present when dealing with high-power heating, pressure, and water systems, calling your trusted water heater technician is strongly recommended.
-At Pink Plumbing we offer comprehensive warranty and servicing plans when you install a new water heater with us: rest easy knowing your home’s water heating system is being taken care of by our highly-specialized and Navien-certified technicians.
+At HiTech Services we offer comprehensive warranty and servicing plans when you install a new water heater with us: rest easy knowing your home’s water heating system is being taken care of by our highly-specialized and Navien-certified technicians.
 Common tankless water heater noises Vibrating and rattling from ventilation system Screeching or ‘kettle’ noises Vibration noises Popping, sizzling, or crackling noises

 Blogs